haj/django-highlights/README.md

 # django-highlights

 Add a generic relation `Highlight` to arbitrary models.

-Text _selection_ is done with custom javascript but _saving_ the snippet (without page refresh) is done with `htmx` with a dash of `hyperscript` for dealing with the return trigger.
+1. Selecting the highlight is done with custom javascript.
+2. Saving the highlightted snippet (without page refresh) is done with `htmx` with a dash of `hyperscript` for dealing with the return trigger.

 ## Setup